dsarov/ARDaP/README.md

 `nextflow clone dsarov/ardap install_dir/`

+Or navigate to the conda install path of ARDaP and change the `nextflow.config` in that location.

 ## Usage

 To control the data pipeline, ARDaP is implemented in Nextflow.
 More information about Nextflow can be found here --> https://www.nextflow.io/docs/latest/getstarted.html